 Ontario Property Survey

 If an existing survey for the property dated within the last few years is unavailable, buyers may need a new survey to mark exact property boundaries.
-Costs typically run $0000 to $2000, depending on the property size and complexity.
-[Source]
+Depending on the property size and complexity, costs typically run $1000 to $2000.

 Ontario GST/HST on New Homes